 Karon Temple Market should be on your itinerary if you want to feel the local culture of Phuket, taste the local cuisine, and get immersed in the night market dust.
-Near Wat Kitti Saram, in the energetic Karon Beach area, the market with its lights and noises attracts tourists.
+Adjacent to Wat Karon (Wat Suwan Khiri Khet), on Patak Road in Karon, the market with its lights and noises attracts tourists.
 Locals and visitors co-exist in the market, and the excitement of the festival just captures the community spirit of the island.

 After dark, Karon Temple Market turns into a place of attraction for all the senses—where the aroma of sizzling street food, the brightness of stalls, the music, and the laughter of locals form an unforgettable combination of tradition and tourism.
 In other words, if you are a food enthusiast in search of genuine Thai flavours, a passer-by wanting to pick up a souvenir, or someone who just wants to be one with the island’s daily life, then this market is the most tempting part of Phuket’s night culture.

-Karon Temple Market, or “Karon Night Market,” is held adjacent to Wat Kitti Saram Worawiharn— a widely recognised temple in Karon— and is one of the most popular local markets in Phuket.
-The market, unlike the beachside shopping malls and tourist traps, turned from a community meeting point to a lively evening attraction, which was highly appreciated by residents and tourists alike.
-You can come across different stalls with various colored canopies portraying vivid images of street vendors selling authentic Thai food, grilled fish, local sweet treats, fresh fruit shakes and other farm produce along with handmade crafts, clothes, accessories, souvenirs and old but gold trinkets.
-Typically, you would not feel tired here even after walking for the whole day, as a variety of activities such as tasting seafood skewers, bartering over a statue of carving one, and drinking coconut water while observing kids playing or musicians performing are all going on.
+Karon Temple Market, or “Karon Night Market", is held adjacent to Wat Suwan Khiri Khet and is one of the most popular local markets in Phuket.
+Unlike the beachside shopping malls and tourist traps, the market developed around the temple grounds as a community-focused evening market that now attracts both locals and tourists.
+You can come across different stalls with various street vendors selling authentic Thai food, grilled fish, local sweet treats, fresh fruit shakes and other farm produce, along with handmade crafts, clothes, accessories, souvenirs and old but gold trinkets.

 05:30 PM – 06:15 PM — Arrive near Wat Kitti Saram and take a short walk to the market; enjoy the sunset at Karon Beach beforehand.